Outlook Spell Check Not Working - What to Do?

 However, this technique of spell-checking email content is not automatic and involves personal work each time an email is sent.
 As a result, it is a moment of activity that is quickly overlooked.
 Users can attempt alternative manual techniques to prevent these efforts.

-For auto checking, select the "Always Check Spelling Before Sending" checkbox.
+Solution 3.
+Select the "Always Check Spelling Before Sending" checkbox for auto-checking.

-Actually, there are a few variations on the process that vary in versions.
-If you are using Microsoft Outlook version 2019 or 2016 or 2013 or 2010, then read as follows:
+Actually, a few variations on the process vary in versions.
+If you are using Microsoft Outlook version 2019 or 2016 or 2013, or 2010, then read as follows:

 - 1. First, run the Outlook program on your device.